 - To discover findings, however, you can't bias your study and skip directly to the good parts for three reasons.

-First, if you don't let users go through those 20 wrong page views, you won't learn as much about the flaws in navigation design.
+- First, if you don't let users go through those 20 wrong page views, you won't learn as much about the flaws in navigation design.

 - Second, if you guide users past "boring" pages, you won't learn how users interpret those parts of the site.

 - Third, if you take users directly to the site's "interesting" parts, they'll arrive at those areas with a substantially different mental model and attitude than people who've had to struggle through page after irrelevant page to get there.
 Users are more inclined to quickly leave a section if they've struggled to reach it.
 In contrast, users easily guided there will have a more positive attitude and will dig harder; the section will (falsely) appear to be more successful as a result.